Guide

 How to Read This Table

 The half-life values below are approximate ranges drawn from published literature.
-A single half-life number rarely tells the full story: many peptides exhibit multi-compartment pharmacokinetics with distribution and elimination phases, and some have nonlinear or dose-dependent clearance.
-Source quality is indicated for each entry.
-'FDA label' means the value is from an approved prescribing label.
-'Peer-reviewed PK study' means the value comes from a published human pharmacokinetic study.
-'Preclinical only' means human half-life has not been formally characterized and the value is estimated from animal data or analog inference.
-'Not well characterized' means no reliable human pharmacokinetic data exists.
-Route refers to the route used in the cited study or label, not a recommendation.
-Many peptides listed here are not FDA-approved and are sold only as research-use-only reagents.
+A single number rarely tells the full story because compounds can have distribution and elimination phases, nonlinear clearance, or formulation-specific behavior.
+'FDA label' identifies approved prescribing information.
+'Peer-reviewed PK study' identifies a published human pharmacokinetic study.
+'Preclinical only' means the entry relies on animal or indirect evidence.
+'Not well characterized' means no reliable human value is linked.
+A route shown in the table describes the cited source and is not a recommendation.

 Key points